Want to learn how to monitor your Orton-Gillingham lessons? Here are some useful tips.

-If you are Orton-Gillingham tutors in private practice, you may be looking for ways to share progress with schools, parents, or even at IEP meetings.
+- If you are an Orton-Gillingham tutor in private practice, you may be looking for ways to share progress with schools, parents, or even at IEP meetings.
 While you aren’t required to adhere to a particular progress monitoring schedule, it’s a good idea to do some formal progress monitoring periodically.

 When considering progress monitoring there are two main questions for you to consider: